uszilard/her_story/README.md

-# Empowering women all over the world.
+# Empowering women all over the world ♀️

 1. Install dependencies
 `npm install`